Welcome to the VSU Interior Design Program.

 EXAMPLES OF OUTCOME ASSESSMENTS:

-- Freshman portfolio review of foundation level work using a criterion-based rubric.
+- First year student (within the program) portfolio review of foundation level work using a criterion-based rubric.

-- Review of semester work by program faculty using an accreditation-standards-based rubric.
+- Semester review of student work by program faculty using an accreditation-standards-based rubric.

-- Review of semester work by advisory board members using an accreditation-standards-based rubric.
+- Annual review of student work by advisory board members using an accreditation-standards-based rubric.

 - Review of student internship performance by professionals in the building industry using a professional preparedness rubric.